LGBTQ bishops: Lutheranism

 In 1993 lesbian Norway bishop Rosemarie Köhn was ordained.
 She was married with Susanne Sønderbo.

 In 2008 the gay German priest Horst Gorski was nominated for election as a bishop in the North Elbian Evangelical Lutheran Church, Germany.
 He lost against Gerhard Ulrich.
 In 2015, however, Gorski became the first homosexual to serve as head of office for the United Evangelical Lutheran Church of Germany (VELKD) and vice-president of the Evangelical Church in Germany (EKD).

 In May 2009 the Diocese of Stockholm in the Church of Sweden elected Eva Brunne as its bishop.
 She won the vote by 413 votes to 365 and officially succeeded Bishop Caroline Krook in November 2009.
 Brunne is married to her partner, Gunilla Linden, who is a priest and with whom she has a son.
 Brunne is believed to be the world's first openly lesbian bishop.

 Following her appointment, Brunne said: "I am happy and very proud to be part of a church that encourages people to make their own decisions."
 She added: "Diversity is a big wealth."

 In May 2013, the Evangelical Lutheran Church in America (ELCA) elected its first openly gay bishop, Bishop Guy Erwin, to office as the bishop of the Southwest California Synod.

 In 2015 the Church of Sweden elected Mikael Mogren as bishop of Västerås, and thus got their first openly gay male bishop.
 He came out publicly as gay in one of his books published in 2013, without much public attention to the fact neither then nor at the time of his election.
 In one of the interviews following the election that mentioned his orientation, Mogren explained that he is "not a single-issue party".

 Also in 2015, bishop Kevin Kanouse, a bishop in the ELCA, came out as gay.

 On 8 May 2021, Sierra Pacific Synod of the Evangelical Lutheran Church in America (ELCA) elected the Reverend Doctor Megan Rohrer the first openly transgender bishop, the first in any major Christian denomination.
-They were installed 11 September 2021.
+She was installed 11 September 2021.

+On 5 June 2021, lesbian ELCA bishop Brenda Bos was elected.